Asymptotic Momentum of Dirac Particles in One Space Dimension: Classical Limit of the Dirac Equation

 and Thus the full SPA for $\psi$ is as follows:

 where

-Here $\phi_-$ is the wave packet with momentum $p_0$ and energy $E_0$ that is traveling with velocity $v_0$ in the same direction as the direction of the momentum, while $\phi_+$ has momentum $p_0$ and energy $-E_0$, and is traveling with velocity $-v_0$, i.e. in the opposite direction of the momentum. \end{corollary} We thus note that, so long as $p_0$ the momentum of the initial packet is non-zero, with the passage of time the centers of the two packets $\phi_-$ and $\phi_+$ will be far enough from each other that the overlap of their supports would be negligible, which allows us to establish the claims of Theorem \ref{thm:main} about the trajectories.
+Here $\phi_-$ is the wave packet with \edit{average} momentum $\omega p_0$ and \edit{average} energy $\omega E_0$ that is traveling with velocity $v_0$ in the same direction as the direction of the momentum, while $\phi_+$ has \edit{average} momentum $\omega p_0$ and energy $-\omega E_0$, and is traveling with velocity $-v_0$, i.e. in the opposite direction of the momentum. \end{corollary} \edit{ \begin{remark} From \eqref{Ufull} it is easy to check that for initial data corresponding to the positive energy wave packet $\mathring{\Psi}^+_E$ defined in \eqref{posen} the stationary phase approximation contains only the $\phi_-$ term, and similarly for initial data $\mathring{\Psi}_E^-$ as in \eqref{negen} only the $\phi_+$ term survives. \end{remark} } We thus note that, so long as $p_0$ is non-zero, with the passage of time the centers of the two packets $\phi_-$ and $\phi_+$ will be \edit{so} far from each other that the overlap of their supports would be negligible, which allows us to establish the claims of Theorem \ref{thm:main} about the trajectories.
 We will do so in the next section.